lbryio/lbry-sdk/README.md

 ## Usage

+#### For systems running Windows:

-Run `lbrynet start` to launch the API server.
+Check into the folder where the binary is extracted and run `lbrynet start` to launch the API server.

+#### For systems running Linux:

+Check into the folder where the binary is extracted and run `./lbrynet start` to launch the API server.

+&nbsp;
+&nbsp;

 By default, `lbrynet` will provide a JSON-RPC server at `http://localhost:5279`.
 It is easy to interact with via cURL or sane programming languages.